gitblit-org/gitblit-docker/hub-readme.md

 $ sudo docker run -d --name gitblit -v gitblit-data:/var/opt/gitblit -p 8443:8443 -p 29418:29418 gitblit/gitblit:rpc
 ```

-Updating with anonymous volumes (you didn't provide a name for) requires you to either find out the volume id from the current running container and reusing that id for the new container, or to use the `--volumes-from` parameter, which requires the old container to still be around.
+Updating with anonymous volumes (no name provided for it) requires you to either find out the volume id from the current running container and reusing that id for the new container, or to use the `--volumes-from` parameter, which requires the old container to still be around.

 ### Temporary webapp data